 Note that the 13(a) visa is not issued to nationals NOT included in the preceding list.

-This visa will allow the Applicant to stay in the Philippines indefinitely provided the conditions of the visa are maintained, i.e. a valid marriage with a Filipino citizen, among others.
+Spouse Visa Philippines allows you to stay in the country indefinitely provided the conditions of the visa are maintained, i.e. a valid marriage with a Filipino citizen, among others.
 While waiting for the visa approval, the Applicant can stay in the Philippines under a tourist visa and extend the status as applicable.

 - Personal filing with the Philippine Bureau of Immigration (if residing in the Philippines)